 The specific and main aim of the Dash eating plan is to lower blood pressure through diet.
 The DASH studies began in earnest in 1993 and finished around 1997.
 However, as studies began, an appealing side effect was identified and this was … wait for it … weight loss.

 Why is hypertension such a health issue?

-According to statistics from the centers for disease control and prevention (cdc) around 1 in 3 Americans have high blood pressure that is about 70 million adults.
-A further 1 in 3 have prehypertension which is a pre-cursor to hypertension.
+According to statistics from the Centers for Disease Control and Prevention (CDC) around 1 in 3 Americans have high blood pressure that is about 70 million adults.
+A further 1 in 3 has prehypertension which is a precursor to hypertension.

 Over half of those Americans with high blood pressure are not aware of it and do not have it under control.
 Shockingly over 360,000 Americans died from conditions associated with high blood pressure in 2013.
 The estimated cost of high blood pressure to the US is a whopping $46 billion a year.

 Due to the huge success of the original Dash diet, there are now several newer versions that were developed for various health reasons.
 These are:-

 - The Original Dash Diet: A 2,000 calories a day eating plan.
 Sodium allowance of 2,300 mg per day.
 Interestingly, the average American will eat in excess of 3,400 mg of sodium in their diet daily, so cutting down to 2,300 mg is a good start.